-Section Focus: You will learn the basics of water chemistry with an emphasis on chemical compounds, Chlorine and pH.
-At the end of this section, you will be able to describe basic water chemistry, halogens and pH.
-There is a post quiz at the end of this section to review your comprehension and a final examination for your contact hours.
+Section Focus: You will learn the basics of the water distribution system including operations and maintenance concerns.
+At the end of this section, you the student will be able to understand and describe how treated water is delivered to the customer through distribution piping and valves.
+There is a post quiz at the end of this section to review your comprehension and a final examination in the Assignment for your contact hours.